 - g.
 Devices should be designed and constructed in such manner as to blend with existing features in the immediate area. - h.
 Wind generator towers should be located as far as possible from the street line so as to minimize the visual impact of the device.

-The wind turbine here does not strictly follow OKHRHDC's "Guidelines" to the extent they include "Recommendations to Applicants" 5a, 5f and 5g.
-If it is OKHRHDC's position that the "Recommendation" or "Guidelines" are in fact, binding regulations, such regulations would be illegal.
+The wind turbine here does not strictly follow OKHRHDC's

+"Guidelines" to the extent they include "Recommendations to Applicants" 5a, illegal.
 OKHRHDC's rule making authority is governed by The Act, § 5, ¶ 7 provides